 Hector’s Highland Cows is found in Sconser on the Isle of Skye and if you’re looking for the best place to see Highland Cows on the Isle of Skye, then this is the spot.

 If you are a Harry Potter fan then you will recognise the Glenfinnan Viaduct instantly.
-There are many Harry Potter filming locations in Scotland but in our opinion, the Glenfinnan Viaduct is the best.
-The viaduct was featured in the Harry Potter films with the Hogwarts Express travelling over it carrying students on the way to Hogwarts.
+There are many Harry Potter filming locations in Scotland but in our opinion, this is the best.
+The viaduct was featured in the Harry Potter films with the Hogwarts Express (The Jacobite Train) travelling over it carrying students on the way to Hogwarts.

-If you’d like to find out more about the Glenfinnan Viaduct then you can check out our blog post here – The Glenfinnan Viaduct – Best Harry Potter Spot In Scotland (threeasabird.com)
+If you’d like to find out more about the Glenfinnan Viaduct and the Jacobite Train then you can check out our blog post here – The Glenfinnan Viaduct – Best Harry Potter Spot In Scotland

 The Corpach Shipwreck